KL Gangster: Controversy

 Despite the warm welcome to the visitors of cinema and the film's reviewer, but KL Gangster was not free from objection to some parties, such as the Pekida foundation, who reportedly wanted to sue the director, Syamsul Yusof.
 Also involved in this case is the film Share, another Malaysian film with a similar theme as KL Gangster and premiered a month earlier.
 Pekida expressed their disappointment with the Film Censorship Board for approving the films involved.
 Although this controversy caused KL Gangster to lose movie buys, the movie eventually won six awards at the Malaysian Film Festival (FFM) and four Blockbuster Awards.

 Prequel and spin-off

-A prequel titled, KL Gangster 2, was released on 3 October 2013, with a spin-off titled Abang Long Fadil also releasing on 29 May 2014.
+A prequel titled, KL Gangster 2, was released on 3 October 2013, with a spin-off titled Abang Long Fadil, with Zizan Razak reprising his Long Fadil character, which was released on 29 May 2014.
+It spawned two eponymous sequels: Abang Long Fadil 2 released on 24 August 2017 and Abang Long Fadil 3 released on 8 October 2022, making it a trilogy.
+Two of Abang Long Fadil films are critically acclaimed and commercially successful box office hits compared to its bombed first movie.

 Spin-off series KL Gangster: Underworld was released on 16 August 2018, online on video on demand (VOD) service iflix.
 After receiving positive reception, Season 2 was announced and a prequel to the spin-off series, KL Gangster: Rise to Power will be released on September 19, 2019.